Stri-Cube: Modular Bookcase Made of Recycled Cardboard

 Why pay more for modularity when light, cheap and portable will do?
-That is the question this creative shelving system seeks to answer, using a series of simple cardboard sheets cut into sturdy square-box storage shelves.
+That is the question this creative modular bookcase system seeks to answer, using a series of simple cardboard sheets cut into sturdy square-box storage shelves.

 Minimalist designer Dany Gilles used a kit-of-parts approach, raiding recycling bins for usable scrap (as can be seen via the labels on the sides of the boxes).
 The interlocking parts create a system of stable stand-alone book or display shelves that are each structurally independent from the next.